tron561/IT3048C-Repo/README.md

 As a NewsNow user, I want to be able to log in to my account to keep track of my streak of daily articles
 #### Examples:
 ##### 2.1
-- Given: The option to log in is availible
+- Given: The option to log in is available
 - When: I claim a flame point
 - Then: I should be prompted to log in
 ##### 2.2
-- Given: The option to log in is availible
+- Given: The option to log in is available
 - When: I log in
 - Then: I should be able to see my ReadStreak and my account information
+##### 2.3
+- Given: The option to log in is available
+- When: I click on the notification
+- Then: My ReadStreak count should go up by one

 ## Class Diagram
 <img src="https://github.com/tron561/IT3048C-Repo/blob/main/class_diagram.png" alt="NewsNow Class Diagram" width="500">